danielcornock/danielcornock.co.uk/_posts/2020-05-10-design-patterns-observer.md

 Let's take a look at what each bit of the code above is responsible for:

-- The `subscribers` array will store each function that is assigned to the subject.
+- The `subscribers` array will store each callback function that is assigned to the subject.
 - When the `subscribe` method is called, it will supply a callback function that will fire whenever an event is triggered in our subject.
+This callback function will be added to the `subscribers` array.
 - The `next` method is used to fire an event within our subject, which will then proceed to call all of the functions in the `subscribers` array with the data that is passed to it.
 - Calling `unsubscribe` will empty the list of observers, meaning that in the future when `next` is called, nothing will happen.
-Calling `unsubscribe` is important because otherwise the callback functions will all still be called, meaning that memory leaks can occur.
+Calling `unsubscribe` is important because otherwise the callback functions will all still be held in memory and potentially called multiple times, meaning that memory leaks can occur.

 The subject is the only thing we will be creating that is actually core to RxJS, the rest are flexible implementations that will change depending on your circumstances.